uintdev/qrserv/PHILOSOPHY.md

 It is worth noting that this limitation is not specific to this application.
 Any app relying on the document picker or share sheet for arbitrary files faces the same constraint.

 Despite that, you can use Direct Access Mode to avoid the extra overhead (only one file can be selected at a time).
-This is the SD card icon at the top of the app.
+This can be enabled in the app's settings.
 Please note that when using the share sheet to pass the file selection over, it uses the app cache method from the get-go, so DAM cannot be used in that case.
 <br>
 Due to Google Play restrictions in regard to Manage External Storage permission (required for direct file access on Android 11+), Direct Access Mode is only available for GitHub releases.